Abdullah Gül

-Early life
+Early life, education and early career

-Gül was born in Kayseri, central Anatolia on 29 October 1950, the 27th anniversary of the proclamation of Turkish independence, also known as Republic Day in Turkey.
-His father is Ahmet Hamdi Gül, a retired air force mechanic, and his mother is Adviye Satoğlu.
+Gül was born in Kayseri, central Anatolia on 29 October 1949, the 26th anniversary of the establishment of the modern Turkish nation, also known as Republic Day in Turkey.
+His father is Ahmet Hamdi Gül (1926–2017), a retired air force mechanic whilst his mother is Adviye Satoğlu (born 1931).

 Education

 Gül studied Economics at Istanbul University.
 During his graduate education, he spent two years (1976–1978) in London and studied at the University of Exeter in the United Kingdom.
 Returning to Turkey in 1978, he became an instructor in the Department of Industrial Engineering at Sakarya University while working on his doctoral research on Turkey's economic relations with other Muslim countries.
 He received his PhD from Istanbul University in 1983.
 Between 1983 and 1991, he worked at the Islamic Development Bank (IDB) in Jeddah, Saudi Arabia.
 He was conferred an honorary PhD degree from Amity University, Noida on 8 February 2009, and a LL.D from the University of Dhaka on 13 February 2010.